Phenylketonuria is caused by a lack of the enzyme needed to convert phenylalanine to tyrosine.

 Prenatal screening tests

-Phenylketonuria is usually diagnosed with a routine newborn screening test Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
-Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more .
+Phenylketonuria is usually diagnosed with a routine newborn screening test Newborn Screening Tests Screening tests are done to detect health conditions that are not yet causing symptoms.
+Many serious disorders that are not apparent at birth can be detected by various screening tests.
+Early... read more .

 PKU occurs in most ethnic groups.
-If PKU runs in the family and DNA is available from an affected family member, the prenatal screening tests amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more with analysis of DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more (the building blocks of genes) can be done to determine whether a fetus has the disorder.
+If PKU runs in the family and DNA is available from an affected family member, the prenatal screening tests amniocentesis Amniocentesis Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more or chorionic villus sampling Chorionic Villus Sampling Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more with analysis of DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more (the building blocks of genes) can be done to determine whether a fetus has the disorder.

 Parents and siblings of children with PKU can be tested to find out whether they carry the gene that causes the disease.
 If two carriers conceive a child, that child has a 1 in 4 chance of being born with the disease.
-Carriers Carrier Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more are people who have an abnormal gene for a disorder but who do not have symptoms or visible evidence of the disorder.
+Carriers Genetic Carrier Screening Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
+Some genetic disorders are hereditary and others are spontaneous.
+Hereditary genetic disorders are passed down... read more are people who have an abnormal gene for a disorder but who do not have symptoms or visible evidence of the disorder.

 Prognosis for PKU